ichoi21/HWK05/README.md

 - API quote for fun.
 - Store to LocalStorage is functional
 - Added reset button - clears localStorage + HTML!!
-- added color of hour rows to change with real time
+- added color of hour rows to change with real time.